T

 • Insect repellent

-• Light rain jacket (especially outside dry season)
+• Rain jacket or umbrella (especially outside the dry season)

 Save your Ho Chi Minh City trip